lingeringwillx/sims2py/README.md

 **create_package()**

-Creates a dictionary containing the data necessary to create an empty package file.
+Creates a dictionary containing the data necessary to make an empty package file.

 **write_package(file, package)**